via-edge-ai/meta-mediatek-bsp/docs/boards/i500-evb.rst

 MT7668 wireless chipset
 ------------------------

-The i500 EVB is integrating a :ref:`platforms/mt7668:MT7668 wireless chipset`.
+The i500 EVB is integrating
+a MT7668 wireless chipset.
 By default the chipset comes with no MAC or BD address.
-Please refer to the :ref:`platforms/mt7668:MT7668 wireless chipset` documentation to see how to program a MAC or BD address.
+Please refer to the MT7668 wireless chipset documentation to see how to program a MAC or BD address.

 Device-Tree Overlays (DTBO)